 The task force is an ad hoc body composed of relevant stakeholders in youth work in Europe.
 Its aim is to elaborate a mid-term strategy for the knowledge-based development of European youth work.
-It will run from January 2018 to December 2019.
-It will meet at least twice a year.
+It will work from January 2018 to December 2019 during which time it will meet at least twice a year.

 What is the task force?